RareRuminare/rareruminare.github.io/_posts/2016-11-22-our-lamb-how-it-lived.md

 Easter lamb is not seasonal.
 This is forced lamb that is born indoors mid-winter and fed and high protein grain diet to reach target weights for the premium Easter market.
 Ironically this lamb is the poorest quality.

 Lamb is in season and at its best late June to early Sept.
 This is in the natural cycle of a spring birth and slow natural growth on their intended diet of summer grass.
-Ewe lambs continues to be good into October but Ram lamb can start to become strong and gamey due to the rise in testosterone at rutting season.
+Ewe lamb continues to be good into October but Ram lamb can start to become strong and gamey due to the rise in testosterone at rutting season.

 We aim to process all our lambs early in September at the latest to avoid any risk of this.